-How will I find time for an internship?
+How will I find time for (or afford) an internship?

 Did you know that you can earn up to 18 credits by doing internships?
 For-credit internships can be a great way to prepare for your career while making progress toward your degree.
 Some internships opportunities, such as publishing internships at the UMass Press or Digital Communications Internships in the English department are available on or near campus, making them easier to fit in around your course schedule.

 Summer internships, which are usually done for pay rather than credit, are another great option.
 HFA has an Internship Assistance Fund to help support students pursue internship opportunities.

 What types of internships can I pursue?